bostrot/wsl2-distro-manager/README.md

 ## Why

-WSL2 is great.
+WSL is great.
 It makes it very simple to spin up new workplaces with different systems for the project you need or just testing.

 ## How to use